About DevSecOps: DevOps and Security

 - Fast Reaction — when an incident does happen, having the appropriate monitoring in place helps us react quickly and address problems proactively, thereby reducing the risk of a catastrophic incident and helping prevent exposure of critical data.

-DevSecOps can also assist with corporate compliance.
+DevSecOps processes can also assist with corporate compliance.
 If a company has sensitive data, it probably falls under some type of compliance structure.
 PCI-DSS, GDPR, HIPAA were all created to protect important data of (various) system users.
 PCI-DSS compliance, in the financial sector, ensures sensitive data security and system non-vulnerability for systems that need to store or use cardholder data.
 If the organization has non-compliant systems or code, it can be penalized, which can be quite financially painful and potentially lead to a loss of customers.

 The General Data Protection Regulation (GDPR), a European privacy regulation issued in 2018, guarantees personal data protection.
 Before it, any internet resource could save personal data and organizations were not required to delete or manage this data.
 This could be true, even long after a user ceased using a particular system.
 Users also didn’t have the right to request that their data be deleted.
 Now, the GDPR obliges organizations, upon the user’s request, to delete personal and other data from their storage systems.
 If the organization doesn’t do this, it can be subject to substantial penalties.
 Here you can see that applying DevSecOps practices can help organizations escape challenges with personal data security, which will ultimately help to decrease reputational and financial risks.